 Date: 18 June 2010

-Run over several months during 2010, this project encouraged people throughout New Zealand to write messages about biodiversity on cardboard feathers and attach them to a giant kākāpō.
+Run over several months during 2010, Words on a Wing encouraged people throughout New Zealand to write messages about biodiversity on cardboard feathers and attach them to a giant kākāpō.

 Two giant birds, made out of steel and mesh, were made by the Department of Conservation to help celebrate the International Year of Biodiversity 2010.